 The suspense in the novel is so palpable and on the edge of your seat as the story is narrated by Quincy from both the present day and in flashbacks to that night at Pine Cottage.
 As the events of that night come back to Quincy and are revealed it is absolutely creepy.
 I wanted to jump out of my skin and felt chills down my spine because I kept expecting someone to jump out and start stabbing and slitting throats not only at any time in the narrative but in my house!
 It was so chillingly atmospheric it was like watching a movie…one where I wanted to cover my eyes and scream at the scary parts!
 My adrenaline was running so high the last 20% of this book as all the events of that night were revealed!
 I loved it!

-Sager is an excellent writer, and this is a brilliant debut novel (although she is an already published author and Sager is a pseudonym, so her experience shines through).
+Sager is an excellent writer, and this is a brilliant debut novel (although he is an already published author and Sager is a pseudonym, so his experience shines through).
 The characterization in the novel was excellent.
 There is so much depth to Quincy, the main character.
 You feel Quincy’s fear, anxiety, and anger, especially as she discovers the big reveal.
 And the way Sagar writes the characters gives you a reason to suspect all of them.
 It’s as if they are all guilty of something big, but what?